nitundatta8/pizza-parlor/README.md

 * Navigate to index.html file.
 * Right click and open in the browser of your choice.

-* Alternatively, open the webpage at https://github.com/nitundatta8/Places-I-have-Been.git
+* Alternatively, open the webpage at https://github.com/nitundatta8/pizza-parlor

 ## specs
-1. Allow user to choose a type of pizza with customs option
+1. Allow user to choose a type of pizza with a custom option.
-2. Allow user to choose a different size of pizza.
+2. Allow user to choose a different size of pizza.Size will be 9"/ 12"/15"
+3. Pizza price will depend on topping and size.
+4. Custom pizza price will be different from regular pizza price.Price will increase when adding more topping [cheese, pepperoni, artichoke, anchovy, etc].
+5. Input : Regular Cheese pizza 9"
+   Output : Price:$7.00
+6. Input : Cheese pizza including two topping  12"
+   Output : Price:$10.00
+7. Input : Cheese pizza including two topping with two custom options 12" Output : Price:$11.00